JasonQiu1/SLogo/doc/plan/DESIGN_PLAN.md

 Lastly, at the very top level of abstraction, we will have the static `TurtleAnimator` class which defines the current graphics scaling factor, the animation speed and the bounds of the animation window.
 It will also be responsible for generating the series of intermediate TurtleStates needed in order for a turtle to smoothly perform a step, a change in postion or angle.
 It will also check whether a `Turtle` is in bound after a `Step`.
 Overall, by encapsulating all the logic behind the turtle's animation in the backend external and internal APIs, the View will only need to call specific methods like `animateSteps()` and will receive the list of `TurtleStates` needed to smoothly animate the turtle view.

+To run code, all the view needs to do is pass lines of code to the `run` external API method in `Session`, which will dispatch to the `run` internal API method in CommandPrompt, which will handle it all.
+`RunProgramException` exceptions may be thrown, which will should be caught by the caller in the view.
+It will contain debugging information such as error type, message, line number, and line position.

+Commands will be abstracted using the `Command` class and will all take a certain number of arguments and `Turtle`s to perform those commands on if needed.

+The view can also go backwards and forwards in history by using `undo` and `redo` in `Session` which will internally maintain both the command history and turtle step history so that they are always in sync.

+The view can get the command history and turtle step history of variable lengths from `Session` as well.

 ![UML diagram](images/slogo_api_uml_version1.jpg "UML Diagram")

 ## Design Details